flutter/website/src/docs/cookbook/networking/web-sockets.md

 In this example, you'll connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
-The server simply sends back the same message we send to it.
+The server simply sends back the same message you send to it.

 ## Directions